+One of my most significant costume work is L’Eveil, a costume-led performance that pushes the boundaries of costume and grows further the integral role of the costume as the centre of the performance instead of its typically established simple decorative role.
 Consistently questioning what is socially acceptable, L’Eveil deals with the themes of Growth, Transformation, Beauty and Disfigurement.
-It pushes the boundaries of costume and grows further the integral role of the costume as the centre of the performance instead of its typically established simple decorative role.
 The costume is created not around a character or an idea but through the relationship between body, material, movement and observer, creating a strong visual dynamic.

 Publication in SBTD BluePages ‘Costume as starting point for devising performance‘